habrzyk-pawel/habrzyk-pawel.github.io/_posts/2025-09-04-Polars-ram-usage-benchmarks.md

 ## Conclusion
 The difference can be stark - script 1&2 demonstrate that certain aggregations can be practically done without ram usage.
 On the other hand, script 3 shows that this is not a silver bullet.
 Interestingly, DuckDB survived workload 3, and I don't know what to do with it yet.

-Next, we will evaluate XGBoost out-of-core features to see how far we can push it on limited hardware
+Next, we will investigate reason for worse performance of polars in this particular benchmark.
+We will optimze both polars and duckdb for working memory performance.
+After that, we will evaluate XGBoost out-of-core features to see how far we can push it on limited hardware.